CivicActions/ssp-toolkit/docs/ssp.md

 ### AU-8: Time Stamps

-> The information system:
->   a.
-Uses internal system clocks to generate time stamps for audit records; and
->   b.
-Records time stamps for audit records that can be mapped to Coordinated
-> Universal Time (UTC) or Greenwich Mean Time (GMT) and meets [Assignment: organization-defined granularity of time measurement].

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.